-Guide to academic methods, critical thinking and theory: Overview for journalists
+Guide to critical thinking, research, data and theory: Overview for journalists

 Journalists constantly face the challenge of explaining why things happened: What were the factors in an election victory?
 What are the reasons behind housing segregation in a city?
 What is the explanation for a low-performing school?
 In daily journalism, we are often content to quote relevant sources or officials, and let them do the “explaining.”